-Pandemics or other health crises may adversely affect our tenants' financial condition, the profitability of our properties, our access to the capital markets and could have a material adverse effect on our business, results of operations, cash flows and financial condition.
+Pandemics or other health crises, such as the COVID-19 pandemic, may adversely affect our tenants' financial condition, the profitability of our properties, and our access to the capital markets and could have a material adverse effect on our business, results of operations, cash flows and financial condition.

-Risk Factors Related to the Retail Industry
+Risk Factors Related to Operating Retail-Based Shopping Centers

-Economic and market conditions may adversely affect the retail industry and consequently reduce our revenues and cash flow, and increase our operating expenses; Shifts in retail sales and delivery methods between brick and mortar stores, e-commerce, home delivery, and curbside pick-up may adversely impact our revenues and cash flows; Changing economic and detail market conditions in geographic areas where our properties are concentrated may reduce our revenues and cash flow; Our success depends on the success and continued presence of "anchor" tenants; A significant percentage of our revenues are derived from smaller "shop space" tenants and our net income may be adversely impacted if our smaller shop tenants are not successful; We may be unable to collect balances due from tenants in bankruptcy.
+Economic and market conditions may adversely affect the retail industry and consequently reduce our revenues and cash flow, and increase our operating expenses.
+Shifts in retail trends, sales, and delivery methods between brick and mortar stores, e-commerce, home delivery, and curbside pick-up may adversely impact our revenues and cash flows.
+Changing economic and retail market conditions in geographic areas where our properties are concentrated may reduce our revenues and cash flow.
+Our success depends on the continued presence and success of our "anchor" tenants.
+A significant percentage of our revenues are derived from smaller "shop space" tenants and our net income may be adversely impacted if our smaller shop tenants are not successful.
+We may be unable to collect balances due from tenants in bankruptcy.
+Many of our costs and expenses associated with operating our properties may remain constant or increase, even if our lease income decreases.
+Compliance with the Americans with Disabilities Act and fire, safety and other regulations may have a negative effect on us.

-Risk Factors Related to Real Estate Investments and Operations
+Risk Factors Related to Real Estate Investments

+Our real estate assets may decline in value and be subject to impairment losses which may reduce our net income.
+We face risks associated with development, redevelopment and expansion of properties.
+We face risks associated with the development of mixed-use commercial properties.
+We face risks associated with the acquisition of properties.
+We may be unable to sell properties when desired because of market conditions.
+Changes in tax laws could impact our acquisition or disposition of real estate.

+Risk Factors Related to the Environment Affecting Our Properties

+Climate change may adversely impact our properties directly, and may lead to additional compliance obligations and costs as well as additional taxes and fees.
+Geographic concentration of our properties makes our business more vulnerable to natural disasters, severe weather conditions and climate change.
+Costs of environmental remediation may impact our financial performance and reduce our cash flow.

+Risk Factors Related to Corporate Matters

-We are subject to numerous laws and regulations that may adversely affect our operations or expose us to liability; Our real estate assets may decline in value and be subject to impairment losses which may reduce our net income; We face risks associated with development, redevelopment and expansion of properties; We face risks associated with the acquisition of properties; We face risks associated with the acquisition of properties; We face risks associated with the acquisition of properties; we face risks if we expand into new markets; We may be unable to sell properties when desired because of market conditions; Certain of the properties in our portfolio are subject to ground lease; if we are unable to renew a ground lease, purchase the fee simple interest, or are found to be in breach of a ground lease, we may be adversely affected; Climate change may adversely impact our properties directly and may lead to additional compliance obligations and costs as well as additional taxes and fees; Geographic concentration of our properties makes our business more vulnerable to natural disasters, severe weather conditions and climate change; An uninsured loss or a loss that exceeds the insurance coverage on our properties may subject us to loss of capital and revenue on those properties; Loss of our key personnel may adversely affect our business and operations; We face competition from numerous sources, including other REITs and other real estate owners; Costs of environmental remediation may reduce our cash flow available for distribution to stock and unit holders; Compliance with the Americans with Disabilities Act and fire, safety and other regulations may require us to make unexpected expenditures; The unauthorized access, use, theft or destruction of tenant or employee personal, financial or other data or of Regency's proprietary or confidential information systems or by third parties on our behalf could impact our reputation and brand and expose us to potential liability and loss of revenues.
+An uninsured loss or a loss that exceeds the insurance coverage on our properties may subject us to loss of capital and revenue on those properties.
+Failure to attract and retain key personnel may adversely affect our business and operations.
+The unauthorized access, use, theft or destruction of tenant or employee personal, financial or other data or of Regency's proprietary or confidential information stored in our information systems or by third parties on our behalf could impact our reputation and brand and expose us to potential liability and loss of revenues.

-Risk Factors Related to Our Partnership and Joint Ventures
+Risk Factors Related to Our Partnerships and Joint Ventures

-We do not have voting control over all of the properties owned in our co-investment partnerships and joint ventures, so we are unable to ensure that our objectives will be pursued; The termination of our partnerships may adversely affect our cash flow, operating results, and our ability to make distributions to stock and unit holders.
+We do not have voting control over all of the properties owned in our co-investment partnerships and joint ventures, so we are unable to ensure that our objectives will be pursued.
+The termination of our partnerships may adversely affect our cash flow, operating results, and our ability to make distributions to stock and unit holders.

-Contact Information: Laura Clark Senior Vice President - Capital Markets 904-598-7831 LauraClark@RegencyCenters.com
+Contact Information: Christy McElroy Senior Vice President, Capital Markets 904-598-7616

+ChristyMcElroy@RegencyCenters.com